psu-spatial/GEOG364-2021/Tutorial1_whatisR.md

 </div>
 ### 1.3 This Course {#S.Tutorial.1.3}

 For this course you will need BOTH R and R studio.
-You have three options described in the next tutorial
+You should have either installed R or made an account with R-Studio Cloud.
+If not, the next tutorial describes 3 options for accessing R.

 1. Installing on your own computer (recommended)
 2. R-Studio Cloud
 3. Lab computers

-**Please complete Tutorial 2 EVEN if you already have R/RStudio installed on your computer.
+**If you have not installed/updated R yet, please complete Tutorial 2 EVEN if you already have R/RStudio installed on your computer.
 It is important that you update them.**